mariajosematar/mariajosematar/readme.md

 Battleship - Implemented using Python: Crafted a sophisticated Battleship game, incorporating strategic AI algorithms and an interactive graphical interface.
 Rest of the API - Leveraged technologies such as Node.js, Express.js, MySQL, and MongoDB to design and develop a comprehensive API solution for seamless communication between various software components.
 Dual-Pay - Addressed the need for a faster and more intuitive currency conversion process for Argentine bank accounts.
-Developed a web-based application utilizing JavaScript, PHP, HTML, and CSS to streamline the conversion workflow.
+We have developed a web-based application utilizing JavaScript, PHP, HTML, and CSS to streamline the conversion workflow.

-## Technical Proficiencies:

-Programming Languages: Python, JavaScript, TypeScript Frameworks and Libraries: Node.js, Django, Express.js, React.js, Flask, Expres.js, TensorFlow.
-Databases: SQL, MongoDB
-Cloud Technologies: AWS, Azure
-Containerization: Kubernetes
-DevOps: Continuous Integration/Continuous Deployment (CI/CD) pipelines

-If you wish to discuss software development, coding techniques, or any other technically challenging topics, I would be delighted to engage in stimulating conversations.
-Feel free to reach out!
-Let's collaborate and drive innovation together.

 See you soon! :sparkles: